sudara/pamplejuce/README.md

 Then check out the [documentation](https://melatonin.dev/manuals/pamplejuce/setting-your-project-up/) so you know what to tweak.

 ## Having Issues?

-> [!TIP]
-> Don't see your question here?
-[Open an issue](https://github.com/sudara/pamplejuce/issues/new)!

-## Contributing

 Thanks to everyone who has contributed to the repository.

 This repository covers a _lot_ of ground.
 JUCE itself has a lot of surface area.
 It's a group effort to maintain the garden and keep things nice!

-If something isn't just working out of the box — *it's not just you* — others are running into the problem, too, I promise.
-Please submit a PR or issue.
+If something isn't just working out of the box — *it's probably not just you* — others are running into the problem, too, I promise.
+Check out [the official docs](https://melatonin.dev/manuals/pamplejuce), then please do [open an issue](https://github.com/sudara/pamplejuce/issues/new)!